McCaslin History, Family Crest & Coats of Arms

 McCaslin Spelling Variations

-spelling variations, even in names referring to the same person.
+The translation of Gaelic names in the Middle Ages was not a task undertaken with great care.
+Records from that era show an enormous number of spelling variations, even in names referring to the same person.
 Over the years McCaslin has appeared as MacAuslan, MacAslan, MacAsland, MacAusland, MacAuslane, Mac Auslin, MacCauslan, MacCausland, MacCauseland and many more.

 Early Notables of the McCaslin family (pre 1700)